TalPeer-github/Deep/README.md

 ```
 srun -c 2 --gres=gpu:1 --pty python src/run_attacks_train2.py --seed 42 --model-name tartanvo_1914.pkl --test-dir "VO_adv_project_train_dataset_8_frames"  --max_traj_len 5 --batch-size 1 --worker-num 1 --save_csv --attack 'personalize_attack.py' --attack_k 100.
 ```

+## Acknowledgment

+The original code for this project was provided by the authors of the original article, and I have made modifications to adapt it for my specific needs and research purposes.